Find Affordable Health Insurance In Your Area!

-With open enrollment approaching, many people are in the market for a new, and hopefully affordable health insurance plan.
-Unfortunately, there are health insurance scams out there waiting to take advantage of the unsuspecting.
-Make sure you don't become a victim this open enrollment by learning to identify a health insurance scam when you see one.
+Under President Trump, Open Enrollment 2021 is going to see some dramatic changes this year, which will hopefully benefit you and your family.
+Unfortunately, there, with new rules and regulations, there will be new health insurance scams out there waiting to take advantage of the unsuspecting.
+Make sure you don't become a victim this Open Enrollment Period by learning to identify a health insurance scam when you see one.

 What Are Health Insurance Scams?

 Health insurance scams are just like any other scam.
 In most instances, victims are offered fake health coverage for a discounted price.
 The unfortunate part about health insurance scams is they are not always caught soon enough.
 Health insurance only kicks in once you need medical attention, so if you are paying a premium, it could be months, or even longer before you realize that the coverage you have doesn’t cover you at all.